PanosChatzi/PanosChatzi/README.md

 - 👋 Hello there, I’m Panos.
 - 🎓 I have a PhD in Exercise Physiology, Aristotle University of Thessaloniki, Greece.
 - 👀 I’m interested in erythrocyte metabolism, muscle oxygenation, exercise fatigue, redox biology and quantitative biology of exercise.
 - 💻 I’m using R for data analysis, statistics and visualization.
-I also have experience in Matlab, and I am currently learning Python.
+I also have experience programming in Matlab.
+- 📖 I'm currently learning Python and SQL.
 - 📫 Email me at: chatzinpn@phed-sr.auth.gr
 - Follow me on twitter: @PanosChatz1